 Designated an Unesco World Heritage site, this 19th century orphanage is part community center, part museum and part theater.
-The murals of one of Mexico’s big three muralists, Jose Clemente Orozco, tell the story of Mexico from conquest to industrialization.
+The Jose Clemente Orozco murals, of one of Mexico’s big three muralists, tell the story of Mexico from conquest to industrialization.
 The English language guided tours of the murals are enthralling.
-There are a number of rotating expositions by local artists, the Guillermo del Toro movie theater that screens all sorts of international genres of film, as well as an outdoor space that is used to stage ballet and theater productions (that incorporate the buildings architecture into the set design).
+There are a number of rotating expositions by local artists, the Guillermo del Toro movie theater screens all sorts of international genres of film, as well as an outdoor space that is used to stage ballet and theater productions (that incorporate the buildings architecture into the set design).
 Check the calendar to see what events are going on while you are in town.

 Go Inside The Guadalajara Metropolitan Cathedral

 The Guadalajara Metropolitan Cathedral is iconic.
 The bell towers are easily identifiable across the country and have been used to represent the city in all sorts of media.
-The bell towers were damaged in an earthquake over a hundred years ago and new ones were built.
-The new bell towers were built with a gothic style that contrasts with the earlier construction but have become iconic.
+The original bell towers were damaged in an earthquake over a hundred years ago so new ones were built.
+The new bell towers were built with a neo-Gothic style that contrasts with the earlier construction but have become iconic anyway.

-Take your hat off, be respectful and make sure to step inside to appreciate this beautiful and famous cathedral.
+Take your hat off, keep your voice down, be respectful and make sure to step inside to appreciate this beautiful and famous cathedral.

 See a Concert in the Teatro Degollado

 The small but mighty Teatro Degollado is a 19th century theater that hosts some of the coolest concerts in Guadalajara.
 Walking in off of the street is like stepping back in time.
 It is an intimate venue that barely seats a thousand people.
 The filharmonic orchestra of Jalisco, opera and ballet are the most common events, along with performances from visiting musicians.
 Check out Ticket Master for upcoming shows and prices.